Tai Tham script

-The Northern Thai language is a close relative of (standard) Thai.
+The Lanna language is a close relative of (standard) Thai.
 It is spoken by nearly 6 million people in Northern Thailand and several thousand in Laos of whom few are literate in Lanna script.
 The script is still read by older monks.
-Northern Thai has six linguistic tones and Thai only five, making transcription into the Thai alphabet problematic.
+Northern Thai has six linguistic tones and Thai only five, making transcription into the Thai script problematic.
 There is some resurgent interest in the script among younger people, but an added complication is that the modern spoken form, called Kam Muang, differs in pronunciation from the older form.

 There are 670,000 speakers of Tai Lü, some of those born before 1950 are literate in Tham, also known as Old Tai Lue.
 The script has also continued to be taught in the monasteries.
 The New Tai Lue script is derived from Tham.
 There are 120,000 speakers of Khün for which Lanna is the only script.